cyxx/REminiscence/README.txt

 addition to a scaling factor.
 External scalers are also supported, the suffix shall be used as the name.
 Eg. If you have scaler_xbrz.dll, you can pass '--scaler xbrz@2' to use that algorithm with a doubled window size (512x448).

+The widescreen option accepts two modes :
+    'adjacent' : left and right rooms bitmaps will be drawn (default) 'mirror' : the current room bitmap will be drawn mirrored

 In-game hotkeys :